perfanalytics/pose2sim/Content/website/index.md

 ## Setting up your project
   > _**Get yourself comfy!**_

-  1. Open a terminal, enter `pip show pose2sim`, report package location. \
+  1. Open a terminal, enter `uv pip show pose2sim`, report package location. \
      Copy this path and do `cd <path>\pose2sim`.
   2. Copy-paste the *Demo_SinglePerson*, *Demo_MultiPerson*, or *Demo_Batch* folder wherever you like, and rename it as you wish.
   3. The rest of the tutorial will explain to you how to populate the `Calibration` and `videos` folders, edit the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) files, and run each Pose2Sim step.